 This unit focuses on investigating the geography of human populations.
-Students explore the patterns of population change, movement and distribution, and how have responded to those changes in different parts of the world.
+Students explore the patterns of population change, movement and distribution, and how governments, organisations and individuals have responded to those changes in different parts of the world.
 Students investigate the interconnections between the reasons for population change.
 They evaluate strategies developed in response to population issues and challenges, in both a growing population population trend of another country, in different parts of the world.